-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Lewis Capaldi – ‘Someone You Loved’

-Dua Lipa – ‘Don’t Start Now’
+Dua Lipa – ‘Don’t Start Now’ – winner

 Post Malone – ‘Circles’